AccelerationNet/wp-db-table-editor/README.md

  * `noedit`: turns off the editing abilities (same as editcap=nosuchcapability)
  * `columnFilters`: Default column filters, this is an array of column->val to be applied as default column fitlers when the page is loaded
+ * `columnNameMap`: A map of actual column names to displayed label

 Example:
 ```